etwk/blog/content/lists/books.md

 	- [ ] Redirect #education #idea #self-help #must
 	- [ ] Strangers to Ourselves: Discovering the Adaptive Unconscious
 - [ ] The Social Animal (Elliot Aronson, Joshua Aronson)
+- [ ] The Interpretation of Dreams: The Complete and Definitive Text (Sigmund Freud)

 ### Neuropsychology
 - [ ] Neurofeedback in the Treatment of Developmental Trauma: Calming the Fear-Driven Brain (Sebern F. Fisher)